intel/dffml/docs/tutorials/rolling_alice/README.md

 We'll learn from Alice, and Alice will learn from us as she comes into our time.

+Roll Alice with us, for humanity, enter the machine.

 ### Table Of Contents

 - [Rolling Alice](./)